oddlama/embedded-devices/embedded-devices/README.md

 framework to make building drivers more streamlined and simple.
 As a user you get:

-- ✅ **Type-safe and ergonomic access** to all device registers and functions
+- ✅ **Type-safe and ergonomic access** to all device registers and commands
 - 📚 **Thorough documentation** for each device based on the original datasheets
 - 🧵 **Supports both sync and async** usage for each driver - simultaneously if needed
 - 🧩 **Consistent interaction** with all devices following the same principles